 Strengths

-• +Pod, network, IO, kernel chaos primitives
++Pod, network, IO, and kernel chaos as CRDs

 Trade-offs